-Photo above is a wee baby Egyptian fruit bat, a species found throughout Africa and the Middle East that loves to eat wild dates.
-As he gets bigger, his cute-factor will only increase:
+The photo above is the Egyptian fruit bat as a wee baby.
+It's a species found throughout Africa and the Middle East that loves to eat wild dates.
+As he gets bigger, his cute factor will only increase:

-California leaf-nosed bat: Found in Mexico and the U.S., this species loves the desert heat.
+Found in Mexico and the U.S., this species loves the desert heat.
 You can find these bats in the Sonoran and Mojave deserts, where they dine on insects like crickets, grasshoppers and moths.
 It is also a particularly skilled flier, able to fly at low speeds using minimal energy, and can maneuver in flight better than many other bat species.
-Plus, ears!!
+Plus, look at those ears!

-Honduran white bat: So different from most bats, this adorable species is a beautiful snow white, with yellow ears and nose.
+So different from most bats, this adorable species is a beautiful snow white, with yellow ears and nose.
 It is also itty bitty, only a few inches in length.
-The species is a "tent-making bat", roosting along the ribs of large leaves, which they make into a tent-like structure by nibbling at the side veins.
+The species is a "tent-making bat," roosting along the ribs of large leaves, which they make into a tent-like structure by nibbling at the side veins.
 This roosting technique protects them from weather and predators as they rest.